goh-joshua/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

+**⚠️ Important:**
+- For athlete names and sports, spaces do not matter, so multiple consecutive spaces are treated as a single space.
-**⚠️ Important:** You cannot delete an athlete if they have active contracts.
+- You cannot delete an athlete if they have active contracts.
 You must delete all associated contracts first before removing the athlete.

 </div>